teatwig/bearlytics/README.md

 A: No, but it will tell you how many people read your blog post about getting rich and famous.

 **Q: Is it production-ready?**
-A: I've been running it in production on my [personal blog](https://herman.bearblog.dev), and [JustSketchMe](https://justsketch.me) since November 2024.
+A: I've been running it in production on my [personal blog](https://herman.bearblog.dev) (~50,000 page views/month), and [JustSketchMe](https://justsketch.me) (~150,000 page views/month) since November 2024.
 So far, nothing has exploded.

 ## License